roboflow/inference/docs/workflows/create_workflow_block.md

 * flow-control block is the block that declares compatibility with step selectors in their manifest (selector to step is defined as `$steps.{step_name}` - similar to step output selector, but without specification of output name)

-* flow-control blocks cannot register outputs, they are meant tu return `FlowControl` objects
+* flow-control blocks cannot register outputs, they are meant to return `FlowControl` objects

 * `FlowControl` object specify next steps (from selectors provided in step manifest) that for given batch element (SIMD flow-control) or whole workflow execution (non-SIMD flow-control) should pick up next